bogdan-razvan/AR-VideoPlayer/README.md

 # AR-VideoPlayer
 Tutorial on how to use the power of Augmented Reality to play videos on any surface.

-This demo project uses Apple's ARKit framework to play a video on a surface of choice - a world map hanging on my wall.
+This demo project uses Apple's ARKit framework for image tracking and for playing a video on a surface of choice - a world map hanging on my wall.

 Demo: